rackerlabs/docs-rackspace-federation/doc/support/getting-support.rst

 Getting Support
 ===============

-Rackspace offers 24x7x365 support, by phone, ticket, and chat; support options may be limited or defined by your service level.
+Rackspace generally offers 24x7x365 support, by phone, ticket, and chat;
+support options may be limited or defined by your service level.

-Customers using |product name| who have acccess to Support ticketing should file a Support ticket for support.
+Customers using |service| who have acccess to Support ticketing should file a Support ticket for support.

 If using phone support or live chat, please have available the primary